sqcf/sqcf.github.io/constitution.md

 be without liability or responsibility on the part of the Committee for any loss or damage.
 Members should take independent professional advice in all matters affecting their interests or where possible conflict could arise between members.
+The Forum cannot accept liability for personal injury etc, and all members attend any events or activity organised by the Forum at their own risk

 ## Declaration
 Salford Quays Community Forum hereby adopts and accepts this constitution as a current